ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 The above code creates a new instance of the `SPLIT_ENTRY` template and sets the parent of it to the **Splits** panel by using the `SPLITS_PANEL` reference.

-!!! tip
-    If no parent is set for a spawned asset, it will appear in the root of the **Hierarchy**.
+!!! tip "If no parent is set for a spawned asset, it will appear in the root of the **Hierarchy**."

 ```lua linenums="1"
 entry:FindChildByName("Split Name").text = t.name